-Due to his lineage, AJ Vinatieri has a great chance to become a college football player.
-Teams like Purdue, Florida and Cincinnati have already reached out to the class of 2022 recruit regarding his interest in their programs.
-He’s visited programs like Florida, Michigan and Virginia Tech, according to his Twitter account.
+Due to his lineage, AJ Vinatieri has a great chance to excel as a college football player.
+Teams like Purdue, Florida and Cincinnati reached out to the class of 2022 recruit regarding his interest in their programs.
+He's visited programs like Florida, Michigan and Virginia Tech, according to his Twitter account.

-While the idea of an NFL career is still a dream at this point, if Vinatieri gets a chance to shine at the college level, he’ll get plenty of opportunities to succeed at the professional level.
+While the idea of an NFL career is still a dream at this point, if Vinatieri shines at the college level, he could get plenty of opportunities to succeed at the professional level.

 And he can tell everyone who he got his leg from.